SoftBank wants its on-demand portfolio to stop losing so much money – TechCrunch

 Perhaps by bringing the two companies together they would lose less money, and thus be in a better place to either return to their original IPO valuation or defend their existing private valuation.

-Uber has famously struggled after its IPO to retain value, shedding worth during its public offering and since its debut.
-DoorDash, relatedly, was said to be in the market recently but unable to close a new, large funding round.
-And as the two companies compete a combination makes sense.
+Uber has famously struggled to retain value after its IPO, shedding worth during its public offering and since its debut.
+DoorDash, relatedly, was said to be in the market recently, but unable to close a new, large funding round.
+And as the two companies compete, a combination makes sense.
 Even more so when you consider their shared shareholder.

 Other chaos